mtvincen/FishGraph/README.md

 `FishGraph 2.0` includes several updated functions.
 Additionally, version 2.0 includes four new functions: `Cohort.plots`, `Phase.plots`, `Parm.plots`, and `Bound.vec.plots`.
 All functions can be tested using the included data set `data(gag)` which is distributed with the package.

-A comprehensive description of all included functions and examples of their graphical output is available in the **NOAA Technical Memorandum NMFS-SEFSC-684** installed in the "doc" folder of the package.
+A comprehensive description of all included functions and examples of their graphical output is available in the **NOAA Technical Memorandum NMFS-SEFSC-684** installed in the "doc" folder of the package or online ([Prager et al., 2016](http://docs.lib.noaa.gov/noaa_documents/NMFS/SEFSC/TM_NMFS_SEFSC/NMFS_SEFSC_TM_684.pdf)).

 Notice of nonendorsement
 ------------------------